pytorch/kineto/tb_plugin/README.md

       * Allocation Time: Memory allocation time point relative to profiler start.
 It maybe missing from the table if the allocation event is not included in the selected range.

-      * Release Time: Memory release time point relative to profiler start.
+      * Release Time: Memory deallocation time point relative to profiler start.
 It maybe missing from the table if the release event is not included in the selected range.
+Notice, released memory block might still be cached by the underlying allocator.

       * Duration: The life duration of the allocated memory.
 It maybe missing from the table if Allocation Time or Release Time is absent.